Souravtarwey/Fine_Tune_Llama2/README.md

 1. **Train the Model in Google Colab:**
    - Load and preprocess the PubMed Summarization dataset.
-   - Fine-tune the LLAMA2 model.
+   - Fine-tune the LLAMA2 model usin qlora confiq. .
    - Save the fine-tuned model and tokenizer.

 2. **Run Inference Locally:**